 The filesys encryption apply-changes command applies any encryption configuration changes to all data present in the file system during the next cleaning cycle.
-For more information about this command, see the Data Domain Operating System Command Reference Guide.
+For more information about this command, see the DD OS Command Reference Guide.

-Encryption of Data at Rest supports all of the currently supported backup applications described in the Backup Compatibility Guides available through Online Support at http://support.emc.com.
+DD Encryption supports all of the currently supported backup applications described in the Backup Compatibility Guides available through Online Support at http://support.emc.com.

-Data Domain Replicator can be used with encryption, enabling encrypted data to be replicated using collection, directory, MTree, or application-specific managed file replication with the various topologies.
+DD Replicator can be used with encryption, enabling encrypted data to be replicated using collection, directory, MTree, or application-specific managed file replication with the various topologies.
 Each replication form works uniquely with encryption and offers the same level of security.
-For more information, see the section on using encryption of data at rest with replication.
+For more information, see the section on using DD Encryption with replication.

-Files locked using Data Domain Retention Lock can be stored, encrypted, and replicated.
+Files locked using DD Retention Lock can be stored, encrypted, and replicated.

-The autosupport feature includes information about the state of encryption on the Data Domain system:
+The autosupport feature includes information about the state of encryption on the system:

-- Whether or not encryption is enabled - The Key Manager in effect and which keys are used - The encryption algorithm that is configured - · The state of the file system
+- Whether or not encryption is enabled - The Key Manager in effect and which keys are used - The encryption algorithm that is configured - The state of the file system